 Primary care provider - a provider who has a contract with your health insurer or plan to provide services to you at a discount.
 Your plan may have preferred providers who are also “participating” providers.
 Participating providers also contract with your health insurer or plan, but the discount may not be as great, and you may have to pay more.

 Private individual health insurance plans - private individual health insurance plans are for individuals who do not have coverage through their job.
 People can buy private individual health insurance plans on their own or through the Health Insurance Marketplace.
 However, you can only get financial help through the marketplace.

-Qualified health plan - under the health care law, starting in 2014, a health plan that is certified by the Health Insurance Marketplace provides essential health benefits, follows established limits on cost-sharing (such as deductibles, copayments and out-of-pocket maximum amounts) and meets other requirements.
+Qualified health plan - under the health care law, a health plan that is certified by the Health Insurance Marketplace provides essential health benefits, follows established limits on cost-sharing (such as deductibles, copayments and out-of-pocket maximum amounts) and meets other requirements.
 A qualified health plan will have a certification by the Health Insurance Marketplace in which it is sold.